crosscompute/crosscompute-policies/privacy.md

 If you have concerns about the way CrossCompute is handling your User Personal Information, please let us know immediately by sending an email to legal@crosscompute.com.

-## How we respond to compelled disclosure
+## How we Respond to Compelled Disclosure

 CrossCompute may disclose personally-identifying information or other information we collect about you to law enforcement in response to a valid subpoena, court order, warrant, or similar government order, or when we believe in good faith that disclosure is reasonably necessary to protect our property or rights, or those of third parties or the public at large.

 In complying with court orders and similar legal processes, CrossCompute strives for transparency.
 When permitted, we will make a reasonable effort to notify users of any disclosure of their information, unless we are prohibited by law or court order from doing so, or in rare, exigent circumstances.

-## How you can access and control the information we collect
+## How You can Access and Control the Information we Collect

 If you're already a CrossCompute user, you may access, update, alter, or delete your basic user profile information by editing your user profile or contacting CrossCompute Support.